Don't Have Enough Vitality? Let's Look at Your Thyroid

 Due to its significant role in your overall vitality, the ZRT Comprehensive Thyroid and Elements Profile is designed to analyze the main contributors to thyroid dysfunction:

-• free triiodothyronine (free Tor fT3) test is primarily to help your physician diagnose hyperthyroidism and may help monitor the treatment of a person with a known thyroid disorder.
+- free triiodothyronine (free T3 or fT3) test is primarily to help your physician diagnose hyperthyroidism and may help monitor the treatment of a person with a known thyroid disorder.

 Your thyroid needs a good supply of iodine from your diet.
 Cells producing thyroid hormones are specialized in extracting and absorbing iodine from the blood and incorporating them into the thyroid hormones.